rmustacc/rfd/rfd/0097/README.md

 networking stack, the guest cannot see any VLANs.
 In addition, if it tries to send traffic tagged with a VLAN, it'll end up being dropped.

+This facade is maintained by the vnd driver.
+A KVM zone uses the same VNIC as any other zone, which may be optionally tagged with a VLAN tag.

 ## Missing and Desired Functionality

 This section goes over what functionality that exists in the stack that cannot target VLANs and some of the additional follow on effects of this that we would like to implement, but have not.

-### GLDv3 Ring Polling on VLANs
+### Hardware Ring Polling on VLANs

-The MAC driver (aka GLDv3) allows polling on rings that are fully classified.
+The MAC driver (aka GLDv3) allows polling on hardware rings that are fully classified.
 The polling on a ring is important because of the current design of MAC.
 MAC has an inherent high watermark for incoming packets.
 If it exceeds that number of outstanding packets on a per-ring basis, it